interlay/interbtc-spec/interbtc-spec/docs/source/spec/redeem.rst

 *Postconditions*

 * ``redeemRequest.amountBtc - redeemRequest.transferFeeBtc`` of the tokens in the redeemer's account MUST be burned.
-* ``redeemRequest.fee`` MUST be unlocked and transferred from the redeemer's account to the fee pool.
 * :ref:`redeemTokens` MUST be called, supplying ``redeemRequest.vault``, ``redeemRequest.amountBtc - redeemRequest.transferFeeBtc``, ``redeemRequest.premium`` and ``redeemRequest.redeemer`` as arguments.
 * ``redeemRequest.status`` MUST be set to ``Completed``.